Internet safety: Phishing

-Phishing is a type of scam where the scammers disguise themselves as trustworthy source in an attempt to obtain private information such as passwords, credit card information, etc. through the internet.
+Phishing is a type of scam where the scammers disguise themselves as a trustworthy source in an attempt to obtain private information such as passwords, credit card information, etc. through the internet.
 These fake websites are often designed to look identical to their legitimate counterparts to avoid suspicion from the user.
 Normally, hackers will send third-party email to target requesting personal information, and they will use this as an entry point to implement attack.

 Malware

 Malware, particularly spyware, is malicious software designed to collect and transmit private information, such as passwords, without the user's consent or knowledge.
 They are often distributed through e-mail, software, and files from unofficial locations.
+Types of malware include viruses, trojan horse, backdoor, ransomware, rootkit, worm, droppers, and click fraud.

-Malware is one of the most prevalent security concerns as often it is impossible to determine whether a file is infected, regardless of the source of the file.
+Malware is a prevalent security concern as often it is impossible to determine whether a file is infected, regardless of the source of the file.
+Various methods are used to obfuscate the malicious program, including encryption, stealth, and packaging.
+Each method serves to make the malware harder to detect and analyze, turning malware into a much more difficult problem.

 Personal safety

 The growth of the internet gave rise to many important services accessible to anyone with a connection.
 One of these important services is digital communication.
 While this service allowed communication with others through the internet, this also allowed communication with malicious users.
 While malicious users often use the internet for personal gain, this may not be limited to financial/material gain.
-This is especially a concern to parents and children, as children are often targets of these malicious users.
+This is especially a concern to parents and children, as children are targets of these malicious users.
 Common threats to personal safety include phishing, internet scams, malware, cyberstalking, cyberbullying, online predators, and sextortion.

 Cyberstalking

-Cyberstalking is the use of the Internet or other electronic means to stalk or harass an individual, group, or organization.
+Cyberstalking is the use of the internet or other electronic means to stalk or harass an individual, group, or organization.
+It is a crime in which someone harasses or stalks a victim using electronic or digital means, such as social media, email, instant messaging, or messages posted to a discussion group or forum.
 It may include false accusations, defamation, slander and libel.
 It may also include monitoring, identity theft, threats, vandalism, solicitation for sex, or gathering information that may be used to threaten, embarrass or harass.
-Cyberstalking is a crime in which someone harasses or stalks a victim using electronic or digital means, such as social media, email, instant messaging (IM), or messages posted to a discussion group or forum. ...
 The terms cyberstalking and cyberbullying are often used interchangeably.